minimuutti/minimuutti.github.io/en/brain-games/_posts/2015-07-20-corrugated-cardboard-wraps.md

 First I cut two pieces from corrugated cardboard.
 Then I cut a duck fillet half, and put them under the wraps before I secured the wraps with some packing tape.
 You can use any thin and sticky treats for this game, for example pieces of duck fillet or chicken fillet or small slices of cheese or ham.

-You can use a Pringlestube, or if you have a small dog you can use empty paper towel rolls as well.
+You can use a Pringles tube, or if you have a small dog you can use empty paper towel rolls as well.

 It took Miki only about 15 seconds to get both of the treats out.